Mark Victor Hansen: Publications

 Along with business partner Jack Canfield, Hansen is best known for creating what Time magazine called "the publishing phenomenon of the decade".
 Chicken Soup for the Soul books are one of the most successful publishing franchises in the world today, with more than 500 million books sold internationally and more than 100 licensed products.
 The name "Chicken Soup" was chosen because of the use of chicken soup as a home remedy for the sick.
 The first Chicken Soup book, published by Health Communications, Inc., sold more than 2 million copies.
 There are now over 500 million copies in print and in 54 languages worldwide.

 In 2005, he co-wrote the book Cracking the Millionaire Code along with Robert Allen, in which he highlights several self-made millionaires such as Bob Circosta, Michael Dell, Bill Gates, Alexander Graham Bell, Oprah Winfrey, and others as examples of how to build wealth.

 In 2006, Hansen co-wrote the book How to Make the Rest of your Life The Best of your Life with Art Linkletter.
 In 2010, Hansen co-authored the book Cash in a Flash with Robert Allen as the sequel to the New York Times bestseller The One Minute Millionaire.

 Appearances

 Hansen has appeared on Oprah, CNN and The Today Show and was featured in Time, U.S. News & World Report, USA Today, The New York Times and Entrepreneur Magazine.

 He has also appeared on TV infomercials, talking with and supporting Anthony Morrison, who introduced his internet product.

-In 2008, Hansen partnered with Tom Black to give a series of one-day seminars on sales.